-Jason is now in his thirteenth year at FBRA, teaching sixth grade Language Arts, as well as serving as Head of Music at the Boys School.
-Sharing a background within the Knowledge is Power Program (KIPP) with both the director and co-founder, he brings nineteen years of teaching experience from across grade levels into his roles as an academic and arts program leader.
+Jason is now in his fourteenth year at FBRA serving as Head of Music at the Boys School where he also teaches sixth grade Art.
+Sharing a background within the Knowledge is Power Program (KIPP) with both the director and co-founder, he brings twenty years of middle school teaching experience into his role as an arts program leader.

 During his first ten years at FBRA, Jason served as the school’s Academic Director and helped establish many core aspects of the school’s academic culture.
 Now his primary responsibility is leading the groundbreaking music program he designed which features every FBRA student becoming a member of a six person Rock Band that performs at weekly assemblies, on-campus concerts, and ultimately, at The Orange Peel, Asheville’s nationally-acclaimed music venue.